Members Only

 GUTS members receive a $5 discount

-Only entries received by September 19 will have guaranteed shirt size.
+Only entries received before September 19 will have guaranteed shirt size.

 ** No refunds.
 No transfers.
 No deferrals.
 No exceptions. **